ariffdev/Ashlegister/README.md

 - Add athletes
 - Add race results
 - Host the results so they can be viewed by everyone

+## 🕒 Future Work
+Backend documentation can be found <a href="https://ashlegister.onrender.com"> here </a>
+- Make the UI responsive for mobile
+- Add more features on the user end

 ## 📃 Documentation